Adwai-T/Notes/Utilities/Git.md

 Occasionally, this process doesn't go smoothly.
 If we changed the same part of the same file differently in the two branches we're merging, Git won't be able to merge them cleanly.
 See Merge Conflicts below or refer to the below official links.

+> Remote repository linked with the project also have their own pointer that point to the state of commit on the remote server repository.
+They cannot be controlled manually and are automatically updated by git as we update our remote repository when pushed.

 Git Official Resources.

 [Working with branches](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).